Who was General Isaac Huger?

 Huger was initially posted with General Robert Howe at Savannah and tasked with defending the city from the British.
 However, the British attack on Savannah saw Howe’s encampment at Fairlawn Plantation overrun by British forces under Lieutenant Colonel Archibald Campbell on December 29, 1778.
 Huger put up a strong resistance, assisted by Colonel Samuel Elbert, but was outflanked and defeated.
 Afterward, Huger was promoted to brigadier general on January 9, 1779, and assigned to a new army assembled under General Benjamin Lincoln.

-Huger helped pursue the retreating forces of General Augustin Prevost out of Georgia and fought valiantly during the attack at Stono Ferry on June 20, 1779.
+Huger helped pursue the retreating forces of General Augustine Prevost out of Georgia and fought valiantly during the attack at Stono Ferry on June 20, 1779.
 During this maneuver, Huger led the left wing of the American forces but was severely injured.

 Siege of Savannah